swade1987/flux2-sops-template/README.md

 For an example of how to add a secret to this repository see [here](docs/usage.md).

-## How does this repository work?
+## How does this repository work with Flux?

-For more information on how this repository works, please read [here](docs/deployment.md).
+For more information on how this repository works with Flux, please read [here](docs/flux-integration.md).

-## Adding a new cluster

-For more information on how to add a new cluster to this repository, please read [here](docs/adding-new-cluster.md).

 ## Contributing to the repository